JAlcocerT/JAlcocerT/content/blog/dev-fe.md

 * **Components:** A test for a single component is specific to that component.
 If you have 10 different components that all use the `useAuth()` hook, you don't need to write 10 separate tests for the authentication logic—you just need one for the hook itself.

 By focusing on testing the logic in the hooks, you ensure that the core functionality is bug-free and that the components are simply a clean, thin layer that uses that proven logic to display the correct UI.
 This practice leads to a more robust, maintainable, and scalable codebase.

+### Whats Forward Auth?

+Forward auth is an authentication pattern where a reverse proxy or API gateway **intercepts all incoming requests** and **forwards** them to a dedicated, separate authentication service.

+The reverse proxy only allows the original request to proceed to its final destination (the backend application) if the authentication service responds with a "success" status code (e.g., a 2xx HTTP status).

+If the authentication service denies the request, the proxy returns an error or a redirect to the login page directly to the client, without ever reaching the backend application.

+This pattern is especially popular in **microservices architectures** because it centralizes authentication logic.

+Instead of each microservice having to implement its own authentication, they can trust the reverse proxy to handle it for them.

+{{< callout type="info" >}}
+The microservices themselves can be stateless and simple, knowing that any request they receive is already authenticated.
+{{< /callout >}}

+#### How It Differs From an HTTP Cookie

+It's a common misconception that forward auth is an alternative to an HTTP cookie.

+In reality, they're not mutually exclusive; they work together.

+**Forward auth is a system design pattern, while an HTTP cookie is a mechanism for passing data.**

+The HTTP cookie is the tool that enables the forward auth process.

+Here's how they differ:

+* **HTTP Cookie**: An HTTP cookie is a **small piece of data** that a server sends to a web browser.
+The browser stores it and automatically sends it back with every subsequent request to the same domain.
+Cookies are the most common way to maintain a user's session state.
+    * **Function**: Stores authentication information (like a session ID or a token) on the client side.
+    * **Where it lives**: In the user's browser, tied to a specific domain.
+* **Forward Auth**: Forward auth is the **architectural pattern** that leverages the cookie.
+It describes **what happens** to that cookie and the request it's attached to.

+The key distinction is in **responsibility**.

+A browser handles the HTTP cookie automatically, but a **reverse proxy** or **gateway** handles the forward auth logic.

+Think of it like this:

+* A **cookie** is a **boarding pass** that proves you're a legitimate passenger. 🎫
+* **Forward auth** is the **airport security checkpoint** that inspects your boarding pass before you're allowed to board the plane. 🛂

+The forward auth gateway checks the cookie and, if it's valid, lets the request through.

+Without the forward auth pattern, the cookie would just go directly to the backend application, which would then have to do its own validation.

+Forward auth externalizes this validation process, making the entire system more scalable and secure.

+#### Why Forward Auth Is More Secure

+Forward auth is generally considered more secure because it centralizes and abstracts the authentication logic away from your application's core services.
+This prevents each individual service from needing to handle its own authentication, reducing the attack surface.

+1.  **Centralized Security Logic**: Instead of every microservice being responsible for validating authentication cookies or tokens, a single, dedicated gateway (like a Cloudflare Worker or a reverse proxy) handles this critical task.
+This reduces the risk of security vulnerabilities caused by inconsistent or incorrect implementations across different services.
+2.  **Stateless Microservices**: The backend services don't need to know anything about the user's session or authentication.
+They receive a request from the gateway that has already been validated.
+This means the services are simpler, more scalable, and less prone to security flaws.
+3.  **Protection Against Direct Access**: The forward auth proxy can be configured to be the *only* entry point to your microservices.
+It prevents unauthorized requests from bypassing the security layer and hitting a service directly, which is a common vector for attack.
+4.  **Enforced Security Policies**: The gateway can enforce security policies like rate limiting, bot detection, and WAF (Web Application Firewall) rules before a request even reaches your backend.
+This adds another layer of defense against malicious traffic.

+---

+### PocketBase Alternatives to HTTP Cookies

+PocketBase's primary authentication mechanism is a **JWT (JSON Web Token)**.

+While PocketBase itself sets this token in an `HttpOnly` cookie by default for CSR, you have the option to handle the token manually.
+This is what's considered the "less secure" method you heard about and is often a reason for not needing a Cloudflare Worker.

+* **JWT in Local Storage**: The user logs in, and the PocketBase client-side SDK receives the JWT.
+Instead of letting the browser store it in a cookie, you can manually save this token in the browser's `localStorage` or `sessionStorage`.
+On subsequent requests, your JavaScript code must then retrieve this token and add it to the `Authorization: Bearer <token>` header.

+**Why this is less secure**: Storing the JWT in `localStorage` makes it vulnerable to **Cross-Site Scripting (XSS)** attacks.
+If an attacker can inject malicious JavaScript into your site, they can easily access the token from `localStorage` and steal it.
+They can then impersonate the user and perform actions on their behalf.
+An `HttpOnly` cookie, on the other hand, is inaccessible to client-side JavaScript, making it immune to this type of attack.

+The reason you wouldn't necessarily need a Cloudflare Worker in this scenario is that your JavaScript is now fully responsible for managing the token and sending it with requests, bypassing the need for a proxy to handle cookie management.
+However, this convenience comes at a significant security cost.